vectordotdev/vector/website/highlights/2020-02-24-log-data-model-changes.md

 data model to be as close to JSON as possible.
 This means:

 1. `null` values are now supported in Vector's data model.
-2. Nestef fields are represented in an actual nested representation.
+2. Nested fields are represented in an actual nested representation.

 Both of these changes bring Vector's internal data model closer to JSON.